mariaffnandez/IMDBproject/README.md

 Parameters:
 - **genres** (String) - Value of genres to filter by multiple genres.
 It should be sent separeted by commas (e.g genres=Action,Sci-Fi)
 - **type** (String) - Value of title type to filter by values.
-It should be send in the same way as genres parameter
+It should be sent in the same way as genres parameter
 - **maxYear** (Integer) - Max value of start year to filter by
 - **minYear** (Integer) - Min value of start year to filter by
 - **maxMinutes** (Integer) - Max value of runtime minutes to filter by